Rammurthy5/url-shortner-go/README.md

 6. sqlc and pgx for database interaction.
 7. cicd pipeline.
 8. request validation.
-9. middleware for idempotency, and redis implementation. idempotency key will not allow duplicate requests before a logical request is processed (fail / success). every time the form is refreshed there is going to be a new idempotency key. added tests for middleware. dockerisation [in-progress] versioning, context, pagination, Dependabot, pre-commit webhooks.
-[To-Do]
+9. middleware for idempotency, and redis implementation. idempotency key will not allow duplicate requests before a logical request is processed (fail / success). every time the form is refreshed there is going to be a new idempotency key. added tests for middleware.
+10. Dependabot, pre-commit webhooks added. dockerisation [in-progress] versioning, context, pagination [To-Do]

 # Migrate commands